mccawley74/StarCitizen-KillCrazy/README.md

 # StarCitizen-KillCrazy
-Star citizen "Thustmaster Target" profile for the Warthog HOTAS
+#### Star citizen "Thustmaster Target" script for the HOTAS Warthog

 This is a simple Target profile I made for the Thrustmaster Warthog to use in Star Citizen.
 Most of the bindings are pretty simple, and consists of one to one mapping of the button